 The composer of the famous Carmen, Bizet, was destined for a successful career.
 He benefitted fully from his gifted relations, his singing-teacher father, pianist mother and uncle who was a singer.
 A special dispensation was made for Bizet to start the Paris Conservatoire at the exceptional age of seven where he rapidly achieved the Premier Prix for theory of music, piano, fugue and organ.
-A remarkable pianist, Berlioz and Liszt admired him.
+A remarkable pianist, Hector Berlioz and Franz Liszt admired him.
 In 1858, he was awarded the first Prix de Rome and was destined for a successful career.

 However, his perfectionism, anxiety and indecision held him back.
 Around fifteen operas got no further than original sketches and his first works often received a lukewarm response.
 The public reacted coldly to the melodic inventiveness, rich orchestration and dramatic expression of The Pearl Fishers, which were more complex than they appeared.
 Bizet was often criticised for his brilliant sunshine at a time when Wagnerian mists still held sway.

 Carmen, The Girl from Arles: the sunny Georges Bizet